KTH/devops-course/contributions/presentation/week3/gusgun-jakobhol/README.md

-# Presentation Week 3
+# Docker Swarm V.S.
+Kubernetes

 Gustaf Gunér <gusgun@kth.se>
 Jakob Holm <jakobhol@kth.se>

 **Topics:** Containerization, microservices, orchestration.

-We will talk about what containerization and orchestration is and what its advantages are.
-We will cover its applications and what technologies are avaliable today.
+We will compare the two of the leading orchestraction platforms; Docker Swarm and Kubernetes.
+We will compare different aspects of orchestration, such as scalability, load balancing, self healing etc.